wooorm/speakers/readme.md

 ## API

-This package exports the following identifiers: `speakers`.
+This package exports the identifier `speakers`.
 There is no default export.

 ### `speakers`